mikhashev/personal-context-manager/docs/technical-description.md

 ## License

-This project is released under the CC0 1.0 Universal License.
+This project is released under the MIT License.
 See [LICENSE](LICENSE) for details.